danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 [^forensis]: Thomas Keenan & Eyal Weizman, *Mengele's Skull: The Advent of a Forensic Aesthetics* (Berlin: Sternberg Press, 2012); see also Matthew Kirschenbaum, *Mechanisms: New Media and the Forensic Imagination* (Cambridge, Mass.: MIT Press, 2008).

-[^FA]: Forensic Architecture, directed by Weizman, is a research agency based at Goldsmiths, University of London, who undertake advanced spatial and media investigations into cases of human rights violations, with and on behalf of communities affected by political violence, human rights organisations, international prosecutors, environmental justice groups, and media organisations.
+[^FA]: Forensic Architecture, directed by Weizman, is a research agency based at Goldsmiths, University of London, who undertake advanced spatial and media investigations into cases of human rights violations, with, and on behalf of, communities affected by political violence, human rights organizations, international prosecutors, environmental justice groups, and media organizations.
 See https://forensic-architecture.org/.

-[^Rouvroy]: The idea of governmentality is derived from the work of Michel Foucault, especially in his lectures at the Collège de France 1982-1983.
+[^Rouvroy]: The idea of governmentality is derived from the work of Michel Foucault, especially his lectures at the Collège de France 1982-1983.
 In Rouvroy's lecture "Algorithmic Governmentalities and the End(s) of Critique" at the Institute for Network Cultures (October 2013) she makes the argument that critique is not possible without access to a fuller understanding of how knowledge is being produced.

 [^Rouvroy2]: See Antoinette Rouvroy, "Technology, Virtuality and Utopia: Governmentality in an Age of Autonomic Computing", in Mireille Hildebrandt and Antoinette Rouvroy, eds., *Autonomic Computing and Transformations of Human Agency* (London: Routledge, 2011).